 What guilty pleasure do you have from the world of fiction?

 Jackie Collins.
 I hate how some in the industry look down on fiction of this ilk.
 Jackie Collins’s books are filled with strong “kickass” women who happen to have great hair and nails, and they’re real page-turners.
-What’s wrong a well-written bonk-buster?
+What’s wrong with a well-written bonk-buster?

 Which great novel have you tried to read – but failed?